-If approved by your doctor, using aging in place services can enable an elderly person to stay in the comfort and familiarity of their own home or if you have decided to move into the granny pod, avoiding costly institutional facility costs.
+If approved by your doctor, using home care services can enable an elderly person to stay in the comfort and familiarity of their own home or if you have decided to move into the granny pod, avoiding costly institutional facility costs.
 Also continuing to live in your own home keeps many of the friendships and social supports that it took years for you to build.
 Here are some potential benefits of aging in place:

 - Near to family and friends

 - Church membership and community groups

 - Lower in cost than more expensive alternatives

 There are many benefits to continuing these social relationships that you have built over the years.
 This is one of the main reasons to consider aging in place.

 Keeping these valuable social ties enrich the lives of older adults as the Mayo Clinic has found.
 (1)

 There are different ways to pay for senior in-home services.
 Your options may vary depending on what services you need and where you live.

 Your options fall primarily into one of two buckets, private pay or government assisted.
 Private pay is a person’s own funds that they use for the cost of personal services such as transportation and meals while public assistance may be granted by state governments based on factors like income level and the care that is needed.